drescamarian/simple-quiz/README.md

 - add a new highscore list for each category
 - add a new best of 3 player list for each category
 - modify the playAgain function to begen at the start of the game
+## version: 1.0.3 = new version
+- add a new function to the game
+- add more languages to the game 'EN - DE - RO - PL'
+- add colors to the game
+- add 'statictext.txt' file for the static text in the game to be able to change the text without changing the code

 # future updates
 - add a new function to the game
 - add a timer to the game with different difficulty levels 5 sec, 10 sec, 15 sec etc.
 - add a new highscore list for each category with the timer
-- add a new best of 3 player list for each category with the timer

 # disclaimer
 - this is a simple quiz app for the DCI course